piplongrun/TrailerAddict.bundle/README.md

 Requirements
 ------------
-A Plex movie library with the Freebase agent set as primary agent and language set to English.
+A Plex movie library with the Freebase or The Movie Database agent set as primary agent and language set to English.

 ![Agent Settings in Plex](http://s10.postimg.org/s5upa306x/agent_sttngs.jpg)